Bluehost vs. Shopify: Which Host Is Better for E-Commerce?

 Bluehost vs. Shopify: Which Host Has Better Performance?

 In terms of speed and reliability, Bluehost vs. Shopify is too close to call.
 Both providers use high-performance infrastructures to offer the best possible hosting for online stores, and our tests confirm this.
 Although this is the first time we’re comparing Bluehost vs Shopify directly, we have monitored the performance of both hosts on many occasions in the past for some of our other comparisons and the results managed to impress us every single time.

 If I had to pick a winner, I’d probably go with Bluehost because it gives me more freedom to configure and optimize my website.
-However, an ecommerce site can thrive on either of these two platforms, provided that you choose a plan with enough resources.
+However, an eCommerce site can thrive on either of these two platforms, provided that you choose a plan with enough resources.

 Pricing and Value

 It’s surprising just how cheap web hosting can be these days, but you shouldn’t be fooled by attractive headline prices.
 Before you commit to a host for several years, you have to dig a little deeper and find out exactly what is included in your plan.
 Running an online store can be overwhelming – I get it.
 But you have to do the research if you want to avoid hidden costs later down the line.